podviaznikov/fs.js/README.md

 # fs.js - FileSystem JavaScript wrapper
 fs.js - is simple wrapper for dealing with HTML(5) File API (http://dev.w3.org/2006/webapi/FileAPI/) and filesystem itself.
 Idea of the project is to simplify standard API.
 There is no aim to support this in all versions of all browsers.
-Current version of library is 0.5.10.
+Current version of library is 0.8.0.
 Version indicates approximate amount of original API covered.
 1.0 would mean that all methods are supported.

+## Convetions
+Basically most of the method from the public API follow this convetion: last parameter of the methiod should be callback.
+Callback has two parameters:
+	error - if error is not undefined something wrong has gone.
+Error code can be retrieved success - if there were no error you can use method result.
+Depending on the method it can be file content, file list etc.

 ## Files

- - fs.js - is the library file itself.
+ - fs.core.js - core library file.
+Namespace is fs.
+ - fs.util.js - low level method are in this file.
+Namespace is fs.util.
+ - fs.io.js - basic API for dealing with files and directories.
+Namespace is fs.io.
  - index.html - page used for tests.
  - manifest.json - manifest file for the Chrome Web App.
  - test_data - some files that can be used for tests.